chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2 x M3x6mm BHCS to secure rear brace to lower cowl
 - 2 x M3x(20mm or 18mm or 14mm) BHCS to secure extruder to hotend mount.
 Screw length depends on extruder and hotend mount
 - 1 x M3 nut preferably preferably square over hexagonal to secure the 20mm screw through the X carriage to the rear of the toolhead
-- 2 x M3x50mm BHCS/SHCS to secure ADXL mount through cowl to X carriage (optional, preference would be for a nozzle mounted ADXL)
+- 2 x M3x50mm BHCS/SHCS to secure ADXL or PIS mount through cowl to X carriage (optional, preference would be for a nozzle mounted ADXL)
 - 2 x M3 brass heat inserts to secure extruder mount to cowl
 - 2 x M3 brass heat inserts to secure extruder to hotend mount
 - 2 x 4010 24v blower fans for part cooling